wintercms/docs/setup/configuration.md

 This allows the root domain or subdomain that hosts your Winter CMS install to load up the backend immediately when accessing the URL in your browser.

-After making these changes, you may delete the `modules/cms` folder from your project, as they will no longer be required.
+After making these changes, you may delete the `modules/cms` folder from your project, as the module will no longer be required.

 If you have installed Winter CMS [via Composer](../help/using-composer), you can remove the `winter/wn-cms-module` line in the `require` block within the `composer.json` file in the root folder of your Winter CMS install, and this will prevent Composer from installing or updating the CMS module.